 Insurers can fight medical provider fraud in numerous ways, and all of them are important because it’s a complex issue that’s difficult to detect and costs insurers millions.
 When you add the time and expense associated with investigating medical fraud, it’s critical to find ways to improve efficiency, accelerate detection, and minimize exposure.

-ISO MedSentry® helps insurers detect medical provider fraud, waste, and abuse quickly and efficiently.
+MedSentry® helps insurers detect medical provider fraud, waste, and abuse quickly and efficiently.
 It analyzes aggregated industry medical billing data to uncover aberrant behavior associated with your claims.
 With access to this powerful tool, insurers can catch more fraud and reduce leakage from waste and abuse.